-- Preview Email Newsletter

 Alaska Afterschool Network Provides Key Recommendations on New Tax Credit for Education (10)

 WASHINGTON, Jan.
 7 -- The Alaska Afterschool Network has issued a public comment letter to the Internal Revenue Service regarding Notice 2025-70, which addresses the implementation of a federal tax credit for scholarship granting organizations aimed at assisting families with elementary and secondary education expenses as outlined in H.R.
-1. The organization expressed eagerness to collaborate with the Treasury Department to optimize educational opportunities for Alaskan students and parents thro more ST
+1. The organization expressed eagerness to collaborate with the Treasury Department to optimize educational opportunities for Alaskan students and parents through this scholarship program.

 Alaska Council of School Administrators Urges Treasury to Empower State Authority in Tax Credit Voucher Program (10)